ZachYentsch/ZachYentsch/README.md

 **ZachYentsch/ZachYentsch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 I'm Zach!
 Welcome to my github profile.
-I am currently 19, and I am working my way up to call myself a developer.
+I am working my way up to call myself a developer.
 I am currently in enrolled in Boise Codeworks Full Stack Bootcamp.
 I enjoy solving problems and  engaging in critical thinking.
 I like that coding has an endless learning pursuit with all kinds of languages to learn.

 Stuff to know about me:
 I love the outdoors.